-Rehabilitation Projects - Major repair/rehabilitation work or combination of minor preservation work valued greater than financial limits to be classified as rehabilitation/replacement work.
+Rehabilitation Projects - Major repair/rehabilitation work or combination of minor preservation work valued greater than financial limits to be classified as rehabilitation/replacement work as set in Section III of the BIG Procedures.
+Any superstructure (with exception of deck replacements and up to 30% of precast units where deck and superstructure are combined) or substructure repair will be considered a major rehabilitation.